 The beautiful stories that were shared of people who experienced these benefits are just another reminder of why I love doing what I do.

-A big congratulations to our 8-week challenge winner, Amy Lane!
+A big congrats to our Bali 8-week challenge winner, Amy Lane!

 Amy lost an impressive 10.9 kilograms during our challenge!